pletourneau/beepBoop/README.md

 Code: beepBoop(-13.1);
 Expected Output: arrToStr = ["0", "Beep", "Boop", "-4", "-5"...
 "Won't you be my neighbor?"..."Beep", "Beep", "Boop", "Won't you be my neighbor?"]

-Test 10: "print result to DOM and recalculate when another value is entered"
-Code: beepBoop(-13.1);
-Expected Output: arrToStr = ["0", "Beep", "Boop", "-4", "-5"...
-"Won't you be my neighbor?"..."Beep", "Beep", "Boop", "Won't you be my neighbor?"]
-Code part 2, resubmission: beepBoop(3);
-Expected Output: arrToStr = ["0", "Beep", "Boop"]

-Test 11: "if input is a word or a zero, show error msg on screen"
+Test 11:"if input is a word or a zero, show error msg on screen"
 Code: "test"
 Expected Output: "Error Human, that is a word.
 Please enter a non zero number."